Development of Hand-Held Devices for Pathogen Detection

 Faculty Mentor: Warren Dixon

 Project Description: Functional electrical stimulation (FES) is a rehabilitation technique in which an electric current is applied across a muscle group to activate motor neurons and induce muscle contractions to perform a functional task such as cycling.
-Motorized FES induced cycling (see Fig. 5 for the existing testbed) is a common rehabilitative treatment since it involves repetitive low impact coordination of the limbs.
+Motorized FES induced cycling is a common rehabilitative treatment since it involves repetitive low impact coordination of the limbs.
 By switching the stimulation across different muscle groups so that each muscle contributes only to the forward motion of the cycle’s crank angle, a nonlinear state-dependent switched system arises.
 Since there are unstable regions of the crank cycle in which the legs are inefficient at producing torque, the control strategy can intermittently switch between different muscle groups and a motor to help reduce fatigue, allowing for more repetitions.During the first week of the program, the students will be introduced to the Institutional Review Board (IRB) process and the protocol and procedures for performing control experiments on people.
 The following weeks they will learn how to interface the computer and software with the electrical stimulator and electrodes, and observe experimental procedures being performed.
 Students will be given tutorial information about the basic switching control structure and will be provided software that encodes such algorithms.
 Students will then perform experiments on volunteers using the buddy system while adhering to safety policies and practices.
 They will also perform statistical analysis tests to determine cause effect relationships and correlations in the experimental data.

 Faculty Mentor: Roger Tran-Son-Tay and Dr. Scott Berceli (Dept. of Surgery)